Habitat Restoration Project

 We had thrilling news, in January 2015, that the first South Georgia Pipit nest was discovered in an area we had cleared of rodents in 2013.
 This was the start of many indicators showing the rapid impact of the Habitat Restoration Project on this potentially endangered species.
 The South Georgia Pipit, which is the world’s most southerly songbird, cannot breed in areas infested with rodents.

-In the 2017/18 survey (project phase 4 ) of the island, we detected the presence of nesting pipits, pintails, petrels, prions, albatross and more.
+This 2017 article “The Sound of The Pipits” from FOSGI president Denise Landau relates the kind of signs of recovery from the field that we continue to hear from visitors.
+For example in the 2017/18 survey (project phase 4 ) of the island, we detected the presence of nesting pipits, pintails, petrels, prions, albatross and more.
 We have a recording of pipit song on our gallery if you would like to hear it.

 What now?
 Bio-security!